reinodenoia/bootstrap-grid-sass/README.md

 ### a.
 Manually
 You can use it in two different ways:
 - You can include the precompiled file `boostrap-grid-sass.css` in your site.
 - You can customize and compile the sass files.
-More information about Sass [here](http://sass-lang.com/guide).
+More information about [Sass](http://sass-lang.com/guide).
   1. Copy the repository in your assets/css folder.
   2. Include the main file in your application.css.scss